Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Levy Recording Studios, 73 New Bond Street, Mayfair, London W1 - home of the Oriole and Embassy record labels.
 On Thursdays and Fridays Morris Levy and his younger brother Jacques supervised proceedings as cover versions of the hits of the day were produced for Woolworths.

-The studios at 73 New Bond Street, Mayfair, London, W2 were on the upper floor above a pub.
-Until Levy took over in the early 1950s the rooms were used as an art gallery.
+The studios at 73 New Bond Street, Mayfair, London, W1 were on the upper floor above a ladies fashion store.
+Until Levy took over in the early 1950s the rooms were used a ballroom and dancing school.
 Very little of the fabric of the building was changed as the acoustics were ideal for recording.
 The key change was to install the latest state-of-the-art recording equipment and to establish a team of directors and sound engineers who could turn around new recordings really quickly.
 Levy worked his network, hiring technicians from HMV and other major labels to help fulfil the contract.

 The Control Console Mixer - state-of-the-art recording at Embassy Records in the 1950s